 Prophet Matthias, and Sojourner-Truth, helped each other in and around New York City.
-Prophet Matthias called himself the spirit of truth, amazingly, when he and Isabella eventually parted company, she, after experiencing an epiphany, began calling herself Sojourner-Truth.
+Prophet Matthias called himself the spirit of truth; amazingly, when he and Isabella eventually parted company, she began calling herself Sojourner-Truth after experiencing an epiphany.

 The historical importance of Sojourner-Truth, and the American Prophet Matthias, together in New York, should never be forgotten!
 Reflecting on her activities, Sojourner-Truth concluded that, quote.
 ‘She had been taking part in a great drama, which was, in itself, but one great system of robbery and wrong.’
 Surprisingly, she was, in fact, Prophet Matthias’ first acolyte, and stayed loyal to him until the bitter end!

 Location: Mount Zion Sing Sing on the banks of the Hudson River.